galaxyproject/training-material/topics/imaging/tutorials/hela-screen-analysis/tutorial.md

 # Introduction
 {:.no_toc}

 This tutorial shows how to segment and extract features from cell nuclei Galaxy for image analysis.
-The data used in this tutorial is available at [Zenodo](https://zenodo.org/record/3360236).
+As example use case, this tutorial shows you how to compare the phenotypes of PLK1 threated cells in comparison to a control.
+The data used in this tutorial is available at [Zenodo](https://zenodo.org/record/3362976).

 > ### Agenda
 >